Are you looking for the right concussion clinic in Calgary, Alberta but aren’t sure which one is best suited to help you and your unique symptoms?

 After a concussion don’t be surprised if one of your symptoms is headaches.
 They are one of the most common symptoms that people get.

-For most people, they will go away within a few weeks but if they stick around any longer, you should see a concussion specialist to find out why you are still having them.
+For most people, they will go away within a few weeks but if they stick around any longer, you should see a concussion practitioner to find out why you are still having them.

 Dizziness or Disorientation